 At least one party guest will take great pride in the fact he doesn't watch football and revel in his ignorance.
 And why he's at a Super Bowl party, I have no idea.
 He's also the (expletive) who becomes annoyed if you talk during the commercials (it's the best part!) and can't understand why you went outside to smoke during the halftime show.
 He's guaranteed to root for the team you don't want to win, too.

 The misguided know it all

 You can't miss this guy because he's going to talk louder than the TV, no matter how many times you continue to increase the volume.
 Best of all, most of his statements will be wrong.
-He'll say things like, "I loved Coopernick (sic) when he played at UNLV."
+He'll say things like, "I loved Ronald Wilson (sic) when he played at Minnesota."
 Sure you did.
-He'll often feel like he has to talk down to the women folk, most of whom has a better understanding of the NFL and will gleefully point out KAEPERNICK played at Nevada, not UNLV.
+He'll often feel like he has to talk down to the women folk, most of whom has a better understanding of the NFL and will gleefully point out Russell played at Wisconsin and N.C.
+State, not Minnesota.
 That moment will probably be the highlight of your day.

 Look who just got a brand new T-shirt from NFL Shop!
-But you can tell he isn't a real hardcore fan by the surprise on their face when you say former Raiders receiver Jerry Rice actually started his career with the 49ers.
-Get ready to be stunned, but this is also likely a fan of the Yankees, Celtics and the Empire in "Star Wars."
+But you can tell he isn't a real hardcore fan by the surprise on their face when you say Peyton Manning actually started his career with the Indianapolis Colts.
+Get ready to be stunned, but this person is also likely a fan of the Yankees, Celtics and John Cena.
+Avoid this person.

 This person loves the team, or at least that's the conclusion we can draw from the back tattoo.
 So why and the hell are they here?
 Hardcore fans are no fun because if their team loses, we all lose.
 Most of us just want to sit around, enjoy the game and maybe crack a few jokes.
 You can't do that if you have one hardcore fan there.
 You have to root for their team, or your life is miserable.
 And if there are hardcore fans from both teams, it's even worse.